cweiske/shpub/README.rst

 =============
 A normal note::

-    $ ./bin/shpub.php note "oh this is cool!"
+    $ shpub note "oh this is cool!"
     Note created at server
     http://known.bogo/2016/oh-this-is-cool.htm

 Note with an image::

-    $ ./bin/shpub.php note -f image.jpg "this is so cute"
+    $ shpub note -f image.jpg "this is so cute"
     Note created at server
     http://known.bogo/2016/this-is-so-cute